 insulting or demeaning a student or group of students causing substantial disruption in, or substantial interference with, the orderly operation of the school

-Any student who feels he/she has been subjected to harassment, intimidation, or bullying is encouraged to file a complaint in accordance with procedures established by the superintendent.
+Any student who feels he/she has been subjected to intimidation, bullying, or harassment is encouraged to file a complaint in accordance with procedures established by the superintendent.
 Complaints will be investigated promptly, thoroughly, and confidentially.
-All school employees are required to report alleged violations of this policy to the principal or his/her designee.
-Reports by students or employees may be made anonymously.
+All staff members are required to report alleged violations of this policy to the principal or his/her designee.
+Reports by students or staff may be made anonymously.

-The district prohibits retaliation or reprisal in any form against a student or employee who has filed a complaint or report of harassment, intimidation, or bullying.
-The district also prohibits any person from falsely accusing another as a means of harassment, intimidation, or bullying.
+The district prohibits retaliation or reprisal in any form against a student or staff member who has filed a complaint or report of intimidation, bullying, or harassment.
+The district also prohibits any person from falsely accusing another as a means of intimidation, bullying, or harassment.

 The board expects students to conduct themselves in an orderly, courteous, dignified, and respectful manner.
-Students and employees have a responsibility to know and respect the policies, rules, and regulations of the school and district.
-Any student or employee who is found to have engaged in the prohibited actions as outlined in this policy will be subject to disciplinary action, up to and including expulsion in the case of a student or termination in the case of an employee.
+Students and staff have a responsibility to know and respect the policies, rules, and regulations of the school and district.
+Any student or staff member who is found to have engaged in the prohibited actions as outlined in this policy will be subject to disciplinary action, up to and including expulsion in the case of a student or termination in the case of a staff member.
 Individuals may also be referred to law enforcement officials.
 The district will take all other appropriate steps to correct or rectify the situation.

-Students, parents/legal guardians, teachers, and staff members should be aware that the district may take disciplinary actions for conduct initiated and/or created off-campus involving the inappropriate use of the Internet or web-based resources if such conduct poses a threat or substantially interferes with or disrupts the work and discipline of the schools, including discipline for student harassment and bullying.
+Students, parents/legal guardians, and staff members should be aware that the district may take disciplinary actions for conduct initiated and/or created off-campus involving the inappropriate use of the Internet or web-based resources if such conduct poses a threat or substantially interferes with or disrupts the work and discipline of the schools, including discipline for student intimidation, bullying, or harassment.

 The superintendent will be responsible for ensuring notice of this policy is provided to students, staff, parents/legal guardians, volunteers, and members of the community, including its applicability to all areas of the school environment as outlined in this policy.